 In most cases, you’re not responsible for maintenance and repairs. |

-You are responsible for maintenance and repairs. |
+You are responsible for any maintenance and repairs that fall outside the manufacturer's warranty or the installer's workmanship warranty. |

 Control |

-You have no control over the solar system and cannot make modifications or upgrades. |
+You have limited control over the solar system and cannot make modifications or upgrades. |

 You’re free to upgrade or modify the solar system as you choose. |